rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 #### Wittgenstein

-Wittgenstein studied with and was influenced by

 -   Gottlob Frege (1848-1925)
     -   Sense and reference (1892)

+Wittgenstein studied with, was influenced by, and influenced:

 -   Bertrand Russell & Afred North Whitehead
     -   *Principia Mathematica* (1910)
 -   George Edward Moore